pcarbo/kyoto/README.md

 of the two inbred founders.

-![Transmission of alleles in an F2 intercross.](figures/intercross.gif)
+![Transmission of alleles in an F2 intercross.](figures/intercross.gif) **Transmission of alleles in an F2 intercross.** From *Broman and Sen, A Guide to QTL Mapping with R/qtl, 2009.*

 In a traditional intercross, two inbred strains are crossed to obtain the first generation (F1) of mice.
 In our case, the inbred founders